andrewmzhang/andrewmzhang-2021/_posts/2023-07-24-running-step-ca-in-docker-w-yubikey.md

 docker pull smallstep/step-ca:hsm
 docker run -it -v /home/pi/docker/mnt/step/:/home/step smallstep/step-ca:hsm ca init --remote-management
 ```

+This step is similar to the part in the guide where we run the init a 2nd time in order to create a skeleton.

 Go into `/home/pi/docker/mnt/step` and delete the contents of the `secrets` folder.
 Copy certs from the mounted usb
 to the `certs` folder.
 Copy config from the mounted usb to the `configs` folder.